hmrc/manage-transit-movements-prelodge-frontend/README.md

 # manage-transit-movements-prelodge-frontend

-This service allows a user to cancel a transit movement.
+This service allows a user to prelodge a transit movement.

 Service manager port: 10125